Attractions

 8 Georges Bay Esplanade, Saint Helens TAS, Australia .

-A Festival Called George, 13km north along the Tasman Highway and Georges Bay Esplanade (12 minutes by car), celebrates Tasmanian Craft Beer, Spirits, Music and Food.
-It aims to provide a family-friendly festival atmosphere, and will run over three days in 2023.
+A Festival Called George in St Helens, 13km north along the Tasman Highway and Georges Bay Esplanade (12 minutes by car), celebrates Tasmanian craft beer, spirits, music and food.
+It aims to provide a family-friendly festival atmosphere and is planned for the weekend of 4 to 6 October 2024.
 Events are free on the first and the third of these days.

 • Events - Bay of Fires Winter Arts Festival